Eroica/love-ecs/README.md

 ```

 ### Systems
+`system = ecs.System(requiredComponent1, requiredComponent2, ...)`
 Systems are the logic in your game that operate on the components of entities.
 You have the option of passing a set of components that each entity used by the system is required to have.
-Constructor: `system = ecs.System(requiredComponent1, requiredComponent2, ...)`

 `system:addEventListener(event, func)`: Create an event listener for the system.
 The listener function receives an entity to operate on, and any additional event arguments.

 `system:fireEvent(event, entityList, ...)`: Fire an event on an individual system and a list of entities.

 ### Engines
+`engine = ecs.Engine()`
 The engine is the container for entities and systems to be used, and is a middle-man group object for event handling towards systems.
-Constructor: `engine = ecs.Engine()`

 `engine:addEntity(entity)`: Add an entity to the engine.

+`engine:getEntities(filter1, filter2, ...)`: Get all of the entities, given optional component filters.
+For example, `engine:getEntities(RectangleComponent)` would only give entities with a RectangleComponent.

 `engine:removeEntity(entity)`: Remove an entity from the engine.

 `engine:addSystem(system)`: Add a system to the engine.

+`engine:getSystems()`: Get all of the systems in the engine.

 `engine:removeSystem(system)`: Remove a system from the engine.

+`engine:addEventListener(event, listener)`: Add an event listener to the engine itself.

 `engine:fireEvent(event, ...)`: Send an event to systems in the engine.